We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Blood tests can detect a number of STIs, but they cannot detect gonorrhea.
 Testing for gonorrhea involves either swabbing different areas of the body, providing a urine sample, or both.

 Any person who experiences symptoms of gonorrhea should have a test to check if they have acquired the infection.
-Doctors also advise yearly gonorrhea screening for people who are sexually active and high-risk for contracting the infection.
+Doctors also advise yearly gonorrhea screening for people who are sexually active and at high risk of contracting the infection.
 For those who require gonorrhea screening, at-home gonorrhea testing kits are a convenient, reliable, and discreet option.

 There are several at-home gonorrhea tests available on the market.
 The type a person chooses will depend on multiple factors, including whether they want to test for gonorrhea alone versus testing for multiple STIs.

-Early diagnosis and treatment for gonorrhea can prevent health complications.
+Early diagnosis and treatment of gonorrhea can prevent health complications.
 As some complications are serious, it is crucial that people who receive a positive test result seek prompt medical attention.